 Ice cream cones, sandy beaches, clear blue water and the giant test prep book?
 Which one is unlike all the others?
 Believe it or not, they all belong together.
-Even though your son or daughter will tell you otherwise, the summer is one of the best times to prep for the ACT and SAT, and to work on other college admission stuff.
-It’s the time of year when your student has the most time, which is somewhat of a rarity as soon as your student hits high school.
+Even though your son or daughter will tell you otherwise, the summer is one of the best times for the ACT and SAT prep and to work on other college admission stuff.
+It's the time of year when your student has the most time, which is somewhat of a rarity as soon as your student hits high school.

 Now, that isn't to say that the summer is not a busy time, but it's when your student is most likely to have the 100 hours needed to reach his or her score potential.
 This translates to at least three months, which means that if your student starts his/her prep in June, he/she will finish in time for the fall test.

 In order to understand your student's summer prep plan a little better, read on to find out where he/she stands on the ACT or SAT timeline.

 Summer ACT & SAT Test Prep for Seniors

 If your student is a rising senior...

 Junior year is now coming to a close for your student.
 What will probably be his/her most challenging year is now over.
 However, senior year comes with its own set of challenges, like applying to college, which means there is not much time left to take the ACT or SAT.
 Ideally, we like our students to have taken one of the tests twice in their junior year and leave room in the fall of senior year in case they want to take the test a third time.
 Your student will be busy with college applications, last minute college tours and any lingering SAT Subject tests, if they choose to take them, which means there will be little time to prep.